Trump asks Putin to spare the lives of Ukrainian troops

 Ukraine’s top commander denied Ukrainian troops were being encircled in Kursk, as reported by Reuters, and insisted they were adopting better defensive positions.

-A ceasefire of 30 days was proposed by the US and Ukraine accepted it at a meeting between US Secretary of State Marco Rubio and National Security Adviser Mike Waltz with Ukrainian officials in Jeddah, Saudi Arabia.
+The US proposed a 30-day ceasefire, which Ukraine accepted at a meeting between US Secretary of State Marco Rubio and national security adviser Mike Waltz and Ukrainian officials in Jeddah, Saudi Arabia.

 Disclaimer: This story has not been edited by the Sakshi Post team and is auto-generated from syndicated feed.